Art History (AHST)

 Attributes: ANMC Asian Studies Elective, DEIE Diversity, Equality, and Inclusion Elective, GDAH Graphic Design: Art History, INEL International Studies Elective

 This course introduces major monuments of the arts of Asia, including architecture, painting, sculpture, ceramics, and prints.
 Following a roughly chronological progression spanning over three millennia, the course emphasizes contact between Asian civilizations, including South, Southeast, Central, and East Asia, as well as artistic exchanges between Asia and the West.
-Foci include: ancient funerary arts, the development of Buddhist art throughout the continent, and secular arts associated with imperial courts and the rise of cities.
+Areas of focus include: ancient funerary arts, the development of Buddhist art throughout the continent, and secular arts associated with imperial courts and the rise of cities.
 The course highlights collections of Asian art at the Fairfield University Art Museum, Yale University, and in New York City.
-Previously AH 0104.

 AHST 1105 History of Architecture 3 Credits